ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 Now it's more possible to test various situations for each inner stream and mock the individual outcomes to be used in a test for the outer stream.
 We can even move parts to separate files or classes, but for the sake of this example we'll keep everything together.
-It's not yet perfect, but it gives some room to breath.
+It's not yet perfect, but it gives some room to breathe.
-At least we can now read quickly what the the outer stream is supposed to do.
+At least we can now read quickly what the outer stream is supposed to do.
 Notice that there are no longer pipe functions within other pipe functions.
 This makes a stream more streamlined (pun intended, really).